istio/istio.io/content/en/blog/2021/external-locality-failover/index.md

    locality: us-west
 {{< /text >}}

-The above ServiceEntry defines the `mydb.com` service on port 80 and redirects it to the real DynamoDB endpoints on port 443.
+The above ServiceEntry defines the `mydb.com` service on port 80 and redirects traffic to the real DynamoDB endpoints on port 443.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3